 Error detection runs locally on each computer in the zenon network.
 Each client in the network has its own independent model and can therefore search for ground faults and short circuits in different parts of the topology.

 Error detection in the electrical network is divided into:

-- ► Search for ground fault (on page 44) - ▶ Short circuit search (on page 51)
+- ► Search for ground fault (on page 47) - ► Search for short-circuit (on page 53)

 To configure error detection